Home ยป Recipes ยป Course ยป Weeknight Dinner

 Storage Instructions

-Store any leftover grilled trout in the refrigerator for 1-2 days.
+Store any leftover grilled trout in an airtight container in the refrigerator for 1-2 days.

 How to reheat

-Reheat fish in a hot skillet or a 350 degree F oven.
+Reheat fish in a hot skillet or a 350 degree F oven until heated through.

 Can you freeze grilled trout?

-Yes you can freeze grilled trout in an airtight container for 2-3 months.
+Yes you can freeze grilled trout in an airtight container for 2-3 months, but it is best fresh.

-How to Serve Grilled Trout to the Whole Family
+How to Feed Trout to the Whole Family

-If you like grilled trout recipes like this one, you will also like some of these other easy grilled recipes:
+If you like grilled trout recipes like this one, you might also like some of these other grilling recipes:

 Print